markrebec/trailguide/README.md

 end
 ```

-Take a look at [`config/initializers/trailguide.rb`](https://github.com/markrebec/trailguide/blob/master/config/initializers/trailguide.rb) in this repo for a full list of defaults and examples of the available configuration options.
+Take a look at [`the config initializers in this repo`](https://github.com/markrebec/trailguide/blob/master/config/initializers) for a full list of defaults and examples of the available configuration options.

 ### Configuring Experiments